shakeelmohamed/egress-bootstrap/README.md

 ## Modifying site content

 * See the `jade` directory for various markup files used to create the web views.
-* See the `controllers` directory for specific functionality for each views, along with the files in `routes` for how they're invoked.
+* See the `controllers` directory for specific functionality for the views, along with the files in `routes` for how they're invoked.
 * Add additional frontend assets to the `public` directory, then reference them in the files found in `jade/includes`, particularly `head.jade` and `scripts.jade`

 ## Running the tests

 * Make sure your environment is setup to run [Zombie.js](http://zombie.labnotes.org/#Infection)
 * With foreman
-    * execute `foreman run npm test` from the root directory of this repository
+    * run `foreman run npm test` from the root directory of this repository
 * Without foreman
-    * execute `npm test`
+    * run `npm test`

 ## Validating JS and Jade files